The Lessons Appointed for Use on

 The Great Vigil of Easter

 At least two of the following Lessons are read, of which one is always the Lesson from Exodus.
-After each Lesson, the Psalm or Canticle listed, or some other suitable psalm, canticle, or hymn may be sung.
-A period of silence may be kept; and a suitable Collect, such as those on pages 288-291 of the Prayer Book, may be said.
+After each Lesson, the Psalm or Canticle listed, or some other suitable psalm, canticle, or hymn, may be sung.
+A period of silence may be kept; and the Collects provided on pages 288-91, or some other suitable Collect, may be said.
+It is recommended that the first Collect on page 290 be used after the Lesson from Baruch or Proverbs. (pp 893, BCP)

 Genesis 1:1-2:4a [The Story of Creation]